 Financial Resources.
 The interviewees have stressed the significant contribution of financial support shared by others.
 Whether big or small, financial resources that were generously shared by the community have helped the family survive.
 It is a fact that taking care of children with multiple disabilities requires financial stability, so additional expenses for the child are needed, and this is where financial support has helped alleviate burdens.
-They particularly emphasized the help from the local government, and they are indeed grateful, especially for the initiation of programs intended for those persons with disabilities.
+They particularly emphasized the help from the local government, and they are indeed grateful, especially for the initiation of programs intended for those with disabilities.
 This result has also been identified in the study of Aishworiya and Kang (2021), where the same findings on having financial support are recognized as helpful.
 The study found that help from national and societal systems, agencies, and educational and healthcare institutions must always be prioritized, especially since children with developmental needs need the services they can offer.

 The participants of the present study shared the enormous contribution from government programs to aid the family's day-to-day needs, especially in terms of financial support, since this aspect also brought significant challenges to them, thus improving their well-being.
 This result was also expressed by Lahaije et al. (2024) when many participants voiced the need for financial and material support from the government.
 However, difficulties are still experienced in receiving such support.

 Community Support.
 The support of the community has been identified to play a vital role in coping with the stresses brought by taking care of a child with multiple disabilities.
 Being supported in how they deal with their situation by immediate family members and the people around them means so much to the parents.
-This emergence of community support being helpful to the family is also seen in the study conducted by Nucifora et al. (2022) when they stressed that social support that cater to people who have disabilities and their parents proved to be very significant, especially during the time the child transitions to adulthood.
+This emergence of community support being helpful to the family is also seen in the study conducted by Nucifora et al. (2022) when they stressed that social support that caters to people who have disabilities and their parents proved to be very significant, especially during the time the child transitions to adulthood.
 In the study of Kim et al. (2021), results revealed that family functioning intervenes with the relationship between care burden and the quality of life of families with children with multiple disabilities.
 Hence, it is important to facilitate social support intervention programs to address the growing concern of improving the lives of the carers of children with multiple needs.

 Moreover, in the present study, the support coming from neighbors is manifested in their willingness to take care of the child with multiple disabilities when the mother needs to do something else, as well as their constant checking on the condition of the family.
 This result was also displayed in the study of Lahaije et al. (2024) when most parents received practical and emotional support from their friends, acquaintances, neighbors, and even church members.
 Specific help, such as helping with household tasks and asking how they are doing, is generously done.
 Also, the value of resilience, which is also a significant theme in this case study, is found to be improved through social support, as presented in the findings of the study of Zhao et al. (2021).
-Mothers who possess a high level of support from the community tend to lessen their level of depression even though they experience parental stress brought on by taking care of a child with multiple needs (Park & Lee, 2022).
+Mothers who possess a high level of support from the community tend to lessen their level of depression, even though they experience parental stress brought on by taking care of a child with multiple needs (Park & Lee, 2022).

 Perspectives of the Parents About Their Experiences